berndporr/iir1/README.md

 ### Unit tests

 You can run unit tests by typing `make test` or just `ctest`.
-These test if after a delta pulse all filers relax to zero and that their outouts never become NaN.
+These test if after a delta pulse all filters relax to zero and that their outputs never become NaN.

 ## Usage / Documentation